 It's really important to speak with your wedding co-ordinator to check the venue is happy for you to have sparklers and to suggest where and when a sparkler moment might best fit into your day.
 Few couples book their wedding photographer right through to the end of their evening, so having your sparkler moment earlier in the evening will allow your photographer to help organise and capture the moment for you.
-Immediately after the wedding breakfast, just after the first dance or in when your band or DJ take a break between sets are all good times for a sparkler 'send off'.
+Immediately after the wedding breakfast, just before or after the first dance or when your band or DJ take a break between sets are all good times for a sparkler 'send off'.

 2. Choose your sparklers

-You should plan on buying sparklers that are 12 to 18 inches in length, of good quality and with low smoke.
+You should plan on buying sparklers that are at least 18 inches (45cm) in length, of good quality and with low smoke.
 For a small wedding it's a good idea to plan on two per guest to make the most of the moment.
 Check the burn time for the sparklers you intend to buy to make sure they'll give enough time to get everyone's sparklers lit, to enjoy the moment and to get the shots you want.
 You should plan on at least one sparkler per adult guest and more if sparklers are less than 18 inches long, so that they can light another from the first one to keep the moment going.
-You might need even longer sparklers if you're planning a large wedding or want to get creative with them - you can get sparklers up to 36 inches in length!
+You might need even longer sparklers if you're planning a large wedding or want to get creative with them - you can get sparklers up to 39 inches in length!

 3. Play it safe